abinit/abinit/doc/mkdocs-tutorials/base3.md

         etotal4  -8.8726056405E+00

 The difference between dataset 3 and dataset 4 is rather small.
-Even the dataset 2 gives an accuracy of about 0.0001 Ha
+Even the dataset 2 gives an accuracy of about 0.0001 Ha.
 So, our converged value for the total energy, at fixed [[acell]], fixed [[ecut]], is -8.8726 Ha .

 ## 4 Determination of the lattice parameters